PSTN

 VoIP vs. PSTN

-PSTN sends a voice signal over the wire, and VoIP converts audio into data packets and then back to audio when it reaches the recipient.
+PSTN (Public Switched Telephone Network) sends voice signals over wires, while VoIP converts audio into data packets and then back to audio when it reaches the recipient.

 Switch to VoIP to Improve Business Efficiency